Marc & Krista Schurman

 There is nothing better than a fresh ripe grape tomatoes right off the vine!

-Marc Schurman lives on his third-generation farm in Kensington, PEI, Schurman Family Farms and Atlantic Grown Organics, with his wife Krista and three kids Benjamin, Quiton, and Samantha.
-After High School, Marc headed off to Truro’s Dalhousie Agricultural College, where he obtained his Plant and Science Degree in 1997.
+Marc and Krista Schurman live on their third-generation farm in Kensington, PEI, Schurman Family Farms and Atlantic Grown Organics, with their children Benjamin, Quiton, and Samantha.
 In 2001 the first greenhouses were built, in the early 2000’s the farm transitioned out of the livestock business and from 2015 until now the greenhouse business has grown significantly to 4 acres under cover.
 The operation produces various varieties of tomatoes, cucumbers, peppers and many greens for the local and wholesale markets and with the addition of lights in 2014 has been harvesting all year ever since.
-Marc depends on Mexican workers for the greenhouse operations so as a job requirement speaks as much Spanish as English in the run of a normal day.
-Marc has always strived for learning and leadership and so has been a part of many leadership groups over the years including CTEAM (Canadian Total Excellence in Agricultural Management), AALP (Atlantic Ag Leadership Program) and is currently involved with WMI (Wallace McCain Institute).
-In 2006, Marc and Krista were awarded the Outstanding Young Farmers Award, which is given to young farmers who exemplify excellence in their profession.
+The farm depends on workers from Mexico for the greenhouse operations so as a job requirement Marc speaks as much Spanish as English in the run of a normal day.

 Owner Schurman Family Farms/ Atlantic Grown Organics